 Admission to doctoral graduate study in Family and Human Development requires the submission of all application materials cited in the Graduate Catalog (https://webapp4.asu.edu/programs/t5/majorinfo/ASU00/LAFAMSCPHD/graduate/false).
-At a minimum, applicants to the Ph.D. program are expected to meet GPA requirements established by Graduate Education.
+At a minimum, applicants to the Ph.D. program are expected to meet GPA requirements established by the Graduate College.

-Students who wish to work toward a doctorate in Family and Human Development may apply for entry after completing either a Bachelor's or Master's degree in such areas as child development, Family and Human Development, psychology, social work, sociology, psychology in education, or a related area.
-Students who enter the Ph.D. program after the Bachelor's degree will complete an empirical portfolio project and earn a master's in passing degree as part of their doctoral plan of study.
+Students who wish to work toward a doctorate in Family and Human Development may apply for entry after completing either a Bachelor's or Master's degree in such areas as child development, family and human development, psychology, social work, sociology, psychology in education, or a related area.
+Students who enter the Ph.D. program after the Bachelor's degree will complete an empirical portfolio thesis project and earn a master's in passing degree as part of their doctoral plan of study.
+Students who enter with a master's degree that did not require an empirical thesis will complete a first-year empirical paper under the supervision of his/her advisor.